HippoCampusRobotics/fav_docs/getting_started/ros.rst

    rosrun awesome_package motor_command_sender.py

-.. hint:: Just to remnind you: you stop running programs in a terminal by the shortcut :kbd:`Ctrl` + :kbd:`C`.
+.. hint:: Just to remind you: you stop running programs in a terminal by the shortcut :kbd:`Ctrl` + :kbd:`C`.